 Yes.
-The questions must be answered by you personally or by someone who has a valid power of authority to answer the questions on your behalf.
-In that case, we also need to obtain a valid written power of authority.
+The questions must be answered by you personally or by someone who has a valid power of attorney to answer the questions on your behalf.
+In that case, we also need to obtain a valid written power of attorney.

 9. Why do you need to get the information about me and my transactions?

 We are obligated to obtain information about our customers' financial transactions.
 If we do not understand the purpose of a transaction or where the money comes from, our employees are obligated to ask you additional questions.
 You also need to be prepared to present receipts, invoices or other documents that support your explanation.

 10. Are you allowed to request this information from your customers?